GodotModding/gmlwiki/docs/api/mod_loader_mod.md

 #### Description:
 Registers an array of classes to the global scope since Godot only does that in the editor.
 Format: `#!gd { "base": "ParentClass", "class": "ClassName", "language": "GDScript", "path": "res://path/class_name.gd" }`

+!!! tip
-**Note:** You can find these easily in the project.godot file under `_global_script_classes` (but you should only include classes belonging to your mod)
+	You can find these easily in the project.godot file under `_global_script_classes` (but you should only include classes belonging to your mod)

 #### Parameters:

 - `#!gd new_global_classes` ([`#!gd Array`](https://docs.godotengine.org/en/stable/classes/class_array.html)): An array of class definitions to be registered.

 **Returns:**
  `#!gd void`

 ***
 ### • void <code class="highlight">add_translation(resource_path: [String](https://docs.godotengine.org/en/stable/classes/class_string.html))</code> static {#method-add_translation data-toc-label='add_translation'}
 #### Description:
 Adds a translation file.

+!!! note
-*Note: The translation file should have been created in Godot already, such as when importing a CSV file.
-The translation file should be in the format  `#!gd mytranslation.en.translation`.*
+	The `#!gd .translation` file should have been created by the Godot editor already, usually when importing a CSV file.
+The translation file should named `#!gd name.langcode.translation` -> `#!gd mytranslation.en.translation`.

 #### Parameters:

 - `#!gd resource_path` ([`#!gd String`](https://docs.godotengine.org/en/stable/classes/class_string.html)): The path to the translation resource file.

 **Returns:**
  `#!gd void`

 ***
 ### • void <code class="highlight">refresh_scene(scene_path: [String](https://docs.godotengine.org/en/stable/classes/class_string.html))</code> static {#method-refresh_scene data-toc-label='refresh_scene'}
 #### Description:

+!!! abstract "Version"
-*Note: This function requires Godot 4.3 or higher.*
+	This function requires Godot 4.3 or higher.

 Refreshes a specific scene by marking it for refresh.

 This function is useful if a script extension is not automatically applied.
 This situation can occur when a script is attached to a preloaded scene.
 If you encounter issues where your script extension is not working as expected, try to identify the scene to which it is attached and use this method to refresh it.
 This will reload already loaded scenes and apply the script extension.

 #### Parameters:

 - `#!gd scene_path` ([`#!gd String`](https://docs.godotengine.org/en/stable/classes/class_string.html)): The path to the scene file to be refreshed.

 **Returns:**
  `#!gd void`

 ***
 ### • void <code class="highlight">extend_scene(scene_vanilla_path: [String](https://docs.godotengine.org/en/stable/classes/class_string.html), edit_callable: [Callable](https://docs.godotengine.org/en/stable/classes/class_callable.html))</code> static {#method-extend_scene data-toc-label='extend_scene'}
 #### Description:
 Extends a specific scene by providing a callable function to modify it.
 The callable receives an instance of the "vanilla_scene" as the first parameter.

 #### Parameters:

 - `#!gd scene_vanilla_path` ([`#!gd String`](https://docs.godotengine.org/en/stable/classes/class_string.html)): The path to the vanilla scene file.
 - `#!gd edit_callable` ([`#!gd Callable`](https://docs.godotengine.org/en/stable/classes/class_callable.html)): The callable function to modify the scene.

 **Returns:**
  `#!gd void`

 ***
 ### • [`#!gd ModData`](https://docs.godotengine.org/en/stable/classes/class_moddata.html) <code class="highlight">get_mod_data(mod_id: [String](https://docs.godotengine.org/en/stable/classes/class_string.html))</code> static {#method-get_mod_data data-toc-label='get_mod_data'}
 #### Description:
 Gets the [`#!gd ModData`](https://docs.godotengine.org/en/stable/classes/class_moddata.html) from the provided namespace.

 #### Parameters:

 - `#!gd mod_id` ([`#!gd String`](https://docs.godotengine.org/en/stable/classes/class_string.html)): The ID of the mod.

 **Returns:**

 - [`#!gd ModData`](https://docs.godotengine.org/en/stable/classes/class_moddata.html): The [`#!gd ModData`](https://docs.godotengine.org/en/stable/classes/class_moddata.html) associated with the provided `#!gd mod_id`, or null if the `#!gd mod_id` is invalid.